global-liquid-mob/global-liquid-mob.github.io/README.md

 We are seeking participation from all hemispheres,
 * .. from people already experienced with mob programming,
 * .. who can commit to a _minimum_ participation of some number of days greater than 1,
-* .. and are willing to share thier eperiences freely.
+* .. and are willing to share their eperiences freely.

 More specifically, to be a viable experiment, we require a mix of developers and non-developers, men and women, from pretty much everywhere.